Ventral Tegmental Area: Anatomy, Functions And Disorders

 When these inputs reach the cerebral cortex, the information obtained through the reinforcement circuit can be integrated and managed by higher cognitive functions.
 It is important highlight the reciprocity of the connections of the ventral tegmental area which allows continuous feedback between this structure and those to which it sends efferences.

-You may be interested: Cognitive Neuroscience: History and Study Methods
+You may be interested: What is Cognitive Neuroscience and What Does it Study?

 Associated disorders